tscholze/podcast-la-la-laber-doch/README.md

 tscholze.github.io/podcast-la-la-laber-doch
 ======

 This is the repository to host an introduction page for my tiny German podcast experiment [La-La-Laber doch!](https://tscholze.github.io/podcast-la-la-laber-doch).
-It fuetures my own bug, the stuttering, as a feature and as main topic of the diffrent episodes.
+It features my own bug, the stuttering, as a feature and as main topic of the diffrent episodes.

+If you want to know more about the person behind the podcast, in this case me, please go to my personal GitHub page [tscholze.github.io](https://tscholze.github.io)

 For more information, please visit the rendered page of this repository.
 Have a nice day.